bonitasoft/bonita-doc/md/logging.md

 # Logs

-This page contains information about logging in Bonita BPM.
+This page contains information about logging in Bonita.

 ## How components produce log messages

-The components of Bonita BPM have their own ways to produce logs, which are described below.
+The components of Bonita have their own ways to produce logs, which are described below.

-### Bonita BPM Engine
+### Bonita Engine

 All the Engine services call the [technical logger service](technical-logging.md) in order to write log messages.
 There is no direct access to any logging framework such as log4j, JUL or SLF4J.

-### Bonita BPM Portal
+### Bonita Portal

 The Portal uses the [Java Util Logging](http://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html) (JUL) directly to log messages.

-### Bonita BPM Studio
+### Bonita Studio

 The Studio uses a logging service provided by the Eclipse platform.
 Modification of the Studio logging configuration is not very common except for debugging the Studio itself.

-The Bonita BPM Studio provides direct access to the log written by the embedded Portal and Engine.
-You can access this log from the Bonita BPM Studio **Help** menu **Show Engine log** option (**Engine log** also contains UI designer logs).
+The Bonita Studio provides direct access to the log written by the embedded Portal and Engine.
+You can access this log from the Bonita Studio **Help** menu **Show Engine log** option (**Engine log** also contains UI designer logs).

 ## Logging configuration

-### Bonita BPM Engine and Bonita BPM Portal
+### Bonita Engine and Bonita Portal

 The [technical logger service](technical-logging.md) uses SLF4J (version 1.6.1) to create the log.
 SLF4J is also used directly by Bonita dependencies such as Hibernate, Quartz and Ehcache.

 SLF4J is a facade for various logging frameworks, and a logging framework must be available as the back-end.
-By default, Bonita BPM uses JUL (Java Util Logging) as a the back-end to SLF4J.
+By default, Bonita uses JUL (Java Util Logging) as a the back-end to SLF4J.
 This is defined by including the `slf4j-jdk14-1.6.1.jar` in the `bonita.war WEB-INF/lib` folder.

-By default in Bonita BPM Engine and Bonita BPM Portal, all logs are sent to the JUL framework.
+By default in Bonita Engine and Bonita Portal, all logs are sent to the JUL framework.
 To configure what is logged and where it is stored, modify the JUL configuration.
 The method of configuring JUL depends on the application server you use:

 * Apache Tomcat: edit the logging.properties file located in conf folder (see the [Apache Tomcat logging documentation](http://tomcat.apache.org/tomcat-7.0-doc/logging.html)).
 * WildFly Application Server: some documentation is available in the WildFly 10 [Admin guide](https://docs.jboss.org/author/display/WFLY10/Logging+Configuration).
 * Other application server: refer to your application server documentation on Java Util Logging configuration.

-For the Tomcat embedded in Bonita BPM Studio, the JUL configuration file is located in the Studio installation folder under `workspace/tomcat/conf`.
+For the Tomcat embedded in BonitaStudio, the JUL configuration file is located in the Studio installation folder under `workspace/tomcat/conf`.
 After editing this file, restart Tomcat by going to the **Server** menu and selecting the **Restart web server** option.

 Here is an example of the JUL configuration for the logger used in the [example below](#your_log):
 ```
-# Reuse Bonita BPM log handler (file bonita.log) for org.mycompany.connector loggers
+# Reuse Bonita log handler (file bonita.log) for org.mycompany.connector loggers
 org.mycompany.connector.handlers = 5bonita.org.apache.juli.FileHandler
 # Set log level to "finest" for newly created connector
 org.mycompany.connector.level = FINEST